jericson/jericson.github.io/_posts/2020-03-30-sourdough.md

 All this brings me to online community management and a mistake I've seen far too many times: misinterpreting hostility.
 The easiest way to think of snark, rude comments, grumpiness and so on is that some people are just mean and we should get rid of them.

 Now to be clear, some people _are_ mean and we should get rid of them.
 But that group of people tend to be a small percentage of even unhealthy communities.
 We call these people trolls and they exist to cause problems.
 Most of the time they go way beyond the occasional snark.
+We do need to remove them or they will spoil the culture.

 Think back to the yeast and bacteria in sourdough.
 They produce an environment hostile to other microbes as a natural byproduct of digesting sugars.
 It's not because they are being mean; it's just what